 As we’ve seen, there is a growing body of research that supports CBD’s role in supporting the ECS, and as a result, helps our body maintain homeostasis and healthy immune function.

-The practical perspective would be to adopt a variety of healthy habits that support a strong immune system, such as getting adequate sleep, eating nutritious foods, taking immunity-supporting supplements, and staying active.
+The practical perspective would be to adopt a variety of healthy habits that support a strong immune system, such as getting adequate sleep, eating nutritious foods, add immunity-supporting herbs, and staying active.

-CBD can be a great addition to health and wellness routines, especially with food-grade products that are lab-tested for purity and consistent potency.
+CBD can be a great addition to your health and wellness routine, especially with food-grade products that are lab-tested for purity and consistent potency.